apmlabs/ace-box/user-skel/ansible/roles/dt-activegate-private-synth-classic/Readme.md

 ### Other Tasks in the Role

-"source-node-id" task gets the node ID on which the synthetic enabled active gate is installed.
-This can then be used to set up a private synthetic location
+"source-node-id" task fetches the node ID where the Synthetic-enabled ActiveGate is installed and sources the following variables:
+- `dt_synthetic_node_id`

 ```yaml
 - include_role: